-With the United States being one of the hardest hit nations in the world by the pandemic, many countries originally shut out United States travelers.
-Now with PCR testing and more insight into the virus, many countries are welcoming back American tourists are with open arms.
+With the United States being one of the hardest-hit nations in the world by the pandemic, many countries originally shut out United States travelers.
+Now with PCR testing, vaccinations, and more insight into the virus, many countries are welcoming back American tourists with open arms.

-Some countries have even dropped all COVID-19 entrys requirement for U.S. travelers.
+Some countries have even dropped all COVID-19 entry requirements for U.S. travelers.

 Are Americans Allowed To Travel Right Now?